Robert W. Cone: Personal life and education

 Cone was born on March 19, 1957, and grew up in Manchester, New Hampshire, graduating from the city's Memorial High School in 1975.
 He entered the United States Military Academy that fall and graduated with a Bachelor of Science degree in 1979, receiving his commission as a second lieutenant in the Armor Branch.

 Cone later earned a Master of Arts degree in Sociology from the University of Texas at Austin and completed military education at the Naval War College, the United States Army Command and General Staff College, the Infantry Officer Advanced Course, and the Armor Officer Basic Course.

 Cone was diagnosed with stage four metastatic prostate cancer in 2011, four months following his promotion to four-star general and underwent clinical trial therapy.
 Cone and his wife Jill moved to Shawano, Wisconsin, upon his 2014 retirement.
 Cone died on 19 September 2016, at a hospital in Green Bay, Wisconsin, and was buried at Arlington National Cemetery on 9 December 2016.

-The General Robert W. Cone Heritage Center in Fort Irwin, California, opened on 28 August 2021, is named after him.
+The General Robert W. Cone Heritage Center in Fort Irwin, California, opened on 28 August 2021, named after him.
+The museum part of the Heritage Center is dedicated to the history of the 11th Armored Calvary Regiment (Black Horse) and the 916th support Birgade (NTC Operations) in addition to other former units who were based in Fort Irwin, the main room where functions are held is dedicated entirely to General Robert W. Cone, along the walls of the room are pictures and mementos from his career donated by General Cone's wife.